Aleksandria, Silesian Voivodeship

 Aleksandria is a village in the administrative district of Gmina Konopiska, within Częstochowa County, Silesian Voivodeship, in southern Poland.
-It lies approximately 14 km south-west of Częstochowa and 54 km north of the regional capital Katowice.

 History

 The village was founded in honor of Russian Emperor Alexander II.
 Previously, this area was covered with forest.
 In Alexandria there is a Church of Maximilian Kolbe built in 1991.
 There is also the house of the Missionaries of St. Anthony Mary Claret.